heptarch/heptarch.github.io/drafts/cone.md

 We must search in a different direction for the Parmenidean sphere.
 It a *dynamic* conception of deity, God as process, as continual unfolding, which has less of the frozen, alien quality that would lead Pascal to declare the sphere "fearful"; something friendlier to human cognition and the experience of time.

-Imagine the sphere expanding outwards, an infinite time ago, and you have your picture.
-But suppose you wish

 ## List

 - ~~Light cone~~